 When an external entity is dragged into the domain model, the Consumed Odata document that is added to the model will display the values of the metadata contract from the service endpoint.

-In the Data Hub pane the service and the entity will be shown as consumed both in the search results pane and also in the Project panels.
+In the Data Hub pane, the service and the entity will be shown as consumed both in the search results pane and also in the App pane.

 This means that the consumed service will have to be Updated to the new contract.
 If this is not done, then this will result in errors when data has to be retrieved from the endpoint based on an outdated contract.
 Changes in consumed OData service contracts is further described in Updating or Switching a Consumed OData Service.